 3. Podcast covers should look great in a variety of sizes and settings

 Today's podcast listeners access your show via a wide range of devices.
 Some people listen to music solely on their mobile phones, while others switch between their desktop computers, phones, and tablets.
 Additionally, you may use your podcast image as a thumbnail on other platforms, such as YouTube, Soundcloud, social media accounts, websites, and business cards.
 A podcast image needs to work similarly to a podcast logo and complement the rest of your branding strategy.
 Whether it's big or small, the podcast image needs to look great at any size.
 It needs to be readable and clear even at thumbnail size, which is why a large, clear font is so crucial.
+With the abundance of free online image editors you can easily make your podcast image look its best.
 Don't forget to export your podcast image design at a size of 55x55 pixels to ensure it looks good.

 4. Color intensity also makes a difference